Raw Vegan Lime Avocado Tart – a sweet, creamy avocado dessert in a pecan and date crust – need I say more?!

 Avocados are actually fruits, you probably knew that already?
 They’re perfect in both sweet and savory dishes.
-What a versatile bundle of green goodness.
+What a versatile bundle of green goodness!

 The luscious silky texture of avocado lends itself so well to anything that needs to be creamy.
-Because when they are perfectly ripe, they’re so creamy, a little “nutty” and full of healthy natural occurring oils that are actually good for us.
+Because, when they are perfectly ripe, they’re so creamy, a little “nutty” and full of healthy natural occurring oils that are actually good for us.

 Fat that’s good – I like that don’t you?
 It’s not expelled from the fruit but is in its whole food state and goodness with all the healthful benefits of the whole fruit.

-Raw Vegan Avocado Lime Tart Crust
+Lime Avocado Dessert Tart Crust

 Because avocado is a fat, a little goes a long way.
 This dessert is delicious but it doesn’t take a lot to satisfy and besides that, it’s very easy to make.
-The filling has only five ingredients and the tart crust has only 2 – all fresh and raw.
+The filling has only four ingredients and the tart crust has only 2 – all fresh and raw.

 And because the crust is made with raw dates and raw pecans, its is very concentrated and nutrient dense so you’ll be surprised how quickly you’ll be satisfied.

 This dessert is best eaten when partially frozen.